mattwalo32/FBLA-Library/README.md

 * [OkHTTP](https://github.com/square/okhttp) 3.9.1 - Sending HTTP POST Requests
 * [Android Asset Studio](https://romannurik.github.io/AndroidAssetStudio/) - Utility to create icons of different pixel densities

-All pieces of software have been used legally and under their proper liscense Simple Rating Bar, ACRA, and OKHTTP are libraries used within the application and fall under fair use by the Apache V2 License
+All pieces of software have been used legally and under their proper license Simple Rating Bar, ACRA, and OKHTTP are libraries used within the application and fall under fair use by the Apache V2 License